junsupan/junsupan.github.io/_pages/about.md

 ## "Tensor Principal Component Analysis"
 A brief introduction to my job market paper:

 A traditional **factor model** aims to explain the **co-movements** of large number of variables (observable) with only a few factors (unobservable).
-For example, a collection of large number of asset returns can be explained by a small number of *"risk factors"* which includes, eg., the market risk, firm size risk, book-market ratio risk, etc. The intuition is that holding each asset should be compensated based on how risky it is, a more risky asset should be expected to pay higher returns for holding such risks, and this is called "risk premium".
-In the factor model of asset returns, "factor loadings" measure the level of risk for each risk factor.
+For example, a collection of large number of asset returns can be explained by a small number of *"risk factors"* which includes, e.g., the market risk, firm size risk, book-market ratio risk, etc. The intuition is that holding each asset should be compensated based on how risky it is, a more risky asset should be expected to pay higher returns for holding such risks, and this is called "risk premium".
+In factor models, "factor loadings" are the coefficients that capture the cross-sectional heterogeneity.
+In the asset returns example, they measure the level of risk for each asset.

 To visualize a **factor model**: